aphan37/Portfolio/README.md

 | CSS3      |             | Git/GitHub    |
 | JavaScript (Vanilla) |        | Responsive Design Principles |

-> This project uses no frameworks (React, Vue, etc.) for lightweight performance and full custom control.
+> This project uses a variety of tech stack including Vite, React and TailwindCSS for lightweight performance and full custom control.

 ## 🚀 Getting Started